Critique of World Model: The World Model Landscape

 \paragraph{Physical World Models} Generative models such as Wayve GAIA-2~\cite{russell2025gaia} and NVIDIA Cosmos~\cite{agarwal2025cosmos} are trained specifically on physical control tasks, including autonomous driving, robotic manipulation, and embodied navigation.
 These systems demonstrate impressive fidelity in modeling low-level physics and sensory-motor control under diverse conditions (e.g., varying weather, lighting, and geography).
-However, they are tightly coupled to their respective domains, often relying on task-specific sensors, data, or control architectures.
-These models excel in their respective constrained settings, but still yet to address the broader challenge of simulating complex, multi-agent, or socially grounded worlds.
+More recently, NVIDIA has introduced Cosmos-Predict2.5~\cite{ali2025world} and Cosmos 3~\cite{nvidia2026cosmos3}, while 1X developed 1XWM~\cite{ho20251x}, further improving fidelity and control in autonomous driving and robotic manipulation.
+Runway ML has also introduced GWM-1~\cite{runway2025gwm1}, described as a ``general world model family,'' though based on currently available information it functions more as a collection of specialized models targeting robotics, 3D environments, and avatar-based scenarios.
+However, these systems remain tightly coupled to their respective domains, often relying on task-specific sensors, data, or control architectures.
+They excel in their respective constrained settings, but have yet to address the broader challenge of simulating complex, multi-agent, or socially grounded worlds.

-\paragraph{Video Generation Models} Another popular class of models focus on general-purpose video generation, with recent examples including OpenAI's Sora~\cite{brooks2024video} and Google DeepMind's Veo~\cite{deepmind2025veo}.
-These models aim to generate high-quality video sequences from textual prompts and/or prior frames.
+\paragraph{Video Generation Models} Another popular class of models focus on general-purpose video generation, with recent examples including OpenAI's Sora~\cite{brooks2024video}, Google DeepMind's Veo~\cite{deepmind2025veo}, and ByteDance's Seedance 2.0~\cite{bytedance_seedance2}.
+These models aim to generate high-quality video sequences from textual prompts and/or prior frames, with the latest systems also supporting multimodal outputs and interactive extension or editing capabilities.
 While visually stunning, these models only generate fixed trajectories and do not support interactions based on alternative actions.
 Specifically, they lack explicit notions of state, action, and possibly even object-level or conceptual representation within the video frames.
 They also provide no simulation control that would allow for reasoning about counterfactual outcomes or evaluate different decisions.
-Consequently, these systems fall outside the definition of world models for reasoning and planning, and are better understood as strict video-generation tools (focused on pixel-level synthesis) rather than parts of decision-making systems.
+Consequently, these systems fall outside the definition of world models for reasoning and planning, and are better understood as content-generation tools (focused on pixel-level synthesis) rather than parts of decision-making systems.

 \paragraph{Joint Embedding Predictive Models} Last but not least, the joint embedding predictive architecture (JEPA) family, including the V-JEPA series~\cite{bardes2024revisiting,assran2025vjepa2selfsupervisedvideo}, DINO-WM~\cite{zhou2024dino}, and PLDM~\cite{sobal2025learning} from Meta FAIR, has attracted significant attention for its conceptually elegant approach to world modeling.
 These models forego pixel-level generation and instead predict future latent embeddings, often using an encoder-encoder architecture and supervising the outputs in the latent space with energy-based losses.
 While this design promises to improve tractability, the evidence for practical usability remains scarce as these models have mainly been demonstrated in toy environments with simple heuristics and action spaces.
 The very recent V-JEPA 2~\cite{assran2025vjepa2selfsupervisedvideo} marks a step forward by applying joint embedding prediction to robotic arm manipulation tasks, but it remains unclear whether such models can generalize across more diverse tasks (e.g., making breakfast) or scale to higher-complexity environments with long-term dependencies (e.g., mountaineering).